Last Impression

 "Last Impression" is the 12th single by J-pop duo Two-Mix, released by King Records on July 23, 1998.
 Composed by the duo of Shiina Nagano and Minami Takayama, the song was used as the ending theme of the anime theatrical compilation Gundam Wing: Endless Waltz Special Edition.
 It was also the duo's final single under King Records.

 The single peaked at No. 8 on Oricon's weekly singles chart and sold over 107,000 copies.

 Track listing

 All lyrics are written by Shiina Nagano.
 All music is arranged by Two-Mix.

-Chart position
+Charts

 Other versions

 The duo recorded an orchestral mix with Masamichi Amano and Warsaw National Philharmonic Orchestra on the 1998 self-cover album Baroque Best.